SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 > 8.a.1 Aid for Trade commitments and disbursements

 This target is interpreted to cover research about
-* Increasing Aid for Trade support for developing countries
+* increasing Aid for Trade support for developing countries

 Aid for Trade is an initiative by the World Trade Organization about "helping developing countries, in particular the least developed, to build the trade capacity and infrastructure they need to benefit from trade opening." <a href="#f7">(WTO, n.d.)</a>